 where $\vtuple{x \\x}$ stands for the regular expression $\left( \vtuple{\tilo \\ \tilo} \;\bigg|\; \vtuple{\eilo \\ \eilo} \;\bigg|\; \vtuple{\fork \\ \fork} \;\bigg|\; \vtuple{\bork \\ \bork}\right)$.
 The first two terms of $\rel{\transitions}$ describe the actions of the first philosopher, and the second the actions of the others.
-It is not difficult to show that $\reachconf{} = (\tilo ( \fork \,|\, \bork\eilo\bork))^* \;|\; \eilo\bork\tilo (( \fork \,|\, \bork\eilo\bork) \tilo)^*$.
+It is not difficult to show that $\reachconf{} = (\tilo ( \fork \,|\, \bork\eilo\bork))^* \;|\; \eilo\bork\tilo (( \fork \,|\, \bork\eilo\bork) \tilo)^*\bork$.
 These are the configurations where no two philosophers are using the same fork, and fork states match their adjacent philosopher states. \end{exa}

-\paragraph{Safety verification problem for RTSs.} The safety verification problem for RTSs is defined as follows: Given a RTS $\mathcal{R}$ and a NFA $\mathcal{U}$ recognizing a set of \emph{unsafe} configurations, decide whether $\reach(\mathcal{R}) \cap \lang{\mathcal{U}} = \emptyset$ holds.
+\paragraph{Safety verification problem for RTSs.} The safety verification problem for RTSs is defined as follows: Given an RTS $\mathcal{R}$ and an NFA $\mathcal{U}$ recognizing a set of \emph{unsafe} configurations, decide whether $\reach(\mathcal{R}) \cap \lang{\mathcal{U}} = \emptyset$ holds.
 The problem is known to be undecidable.

-\begin{exa} A configuration $w $ of an RTSs \emph{deadlocked} if there is no configuration $u$ such that $w \leadsto u$.
-It is easy to see that the set of deadlocked configurations of the dining philosophers of Example \ref{ex:phil} is
+\begin{exa} A configuration $w$ of an RTS is \emph{deadlocked} if there is no configuration $u$ such that $w \leadsto u$.
+It is easy to see that the set of deadlocked configurations of the dining philosophers of \autoref{ex:phil} is